anugrahchemparathy/anugrahchemparathy.github.io/_pages/academic.md

 ## Fall 2023
 - 6.106 (6.172) - Performance Software Engineering
-    - code go zooooom.
+    - speed limit infinity
+    - one of the classes ever made

 ## Spring 2023
 - 6.8200 (6.484) - Sensorimotor Learning
 - 6.1800 (6.033) - System Design
 - 6.8301 (6.819) - Computer Vision
 - CMS.300 - Extending the Museum
-    - I got to see the original Theseus maze made by claude shannon sitting in the back of the classroom unlabeled (before it eventually got put on display in the MIT museum)
+    - I got to see the original Theseus maze made by claude shannon sitting unlabeled in the back of the classroom (before it eventually got put on display in the MIT museum)

 ## Fall 2022